 Even if you weren’t there, you would know what it felt like to be “free”, when the net was anarchically different from the fearful times we’re experiencing today.
 While it would have been easier to reach for the rose tinted glasses, Hypnospace goes for a moderate critic of both past and present.

-I also liked the bittersweet finale; the game does not really end, it just explodes.
-Making you feel a bit like the first man to walk the earth after a catastrophic event.
+The bittersweet finale also was a perfect choice; the game does not really end, it just implodes, making you feel a bit like the first man to walk the earth after a catastrophic event.
 Hypnospace also gifted us with wonderfully groovy tunes that reverberated all through the ‘net like Squisherz and the unescapable Hot Dad/Chowder Man songs which are, objectively, awesome.

 Hypnospace Outlaw was a labour of love and all the care and attention shines throughout.

-It is not a game for everyone, since it can be played at whatever pace you like and a minimal understanding of 90s culture is clearly required to fully enjoy some of the references.
+It is not a game for everyone, since it can be played at whatever pace you like and a basic knowledge of 90s culture is clearly required to fully enjoy some of the references.

 This is not to say the game is perfect, I sure did wish some things to be implemented differently, like the currency to buy antivirus and plugins for your operating system that, at times, felt like a virtual paywall more than anything.

 The ending could also have been a bit fleshed out and the game made longer even without adding any substantial content to what is already there, but that is beside the point.

 Hypnospace Outlaw makes you question the role companies play in our freedom on the Internet, what we lost and what we gained since those glory days of the ol’ wild west.